Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Introduction

-where $x_k$ approximates the state $x(k\Delta t)$ provided the time step $\Delta t$ is small enough.
-The ResNet can be regarded as an approximation of (\ref{eq:forward_Euler}) where the the right hand term $F(x_k; \Theta_k)$ is approximated by neural networks \cite{Weinan2017A, Sander2022Residual}, called by residual blocks with parameter $\Theta_k$.
-For example, taking each residual block as one-hidden layers feedforward network with tanh activation, one has the following ResNet, \cite{Weinan2017A,haber2017stable,lu2018beyond}
+where $x_k$ approximates the state $x(k\Delta t)$ provided that the time step $\Delta t$ is sufficiently small.
+ResNet can be regarded as an approximation of (\ref{eq:forward_Euler}), where the right-hand term $F(x_k; \Theta_k)$ is approximated by neural networks \cite{Weinan2017A,Sander2022Residual}, called residual blocks with parameter $\Theta_k$.
+For example, taking each residual block as a single-hidden-layer feedforward network with tanh activation, the following ResNet can be obtained: \cite{Weinan2017A,haber2017stable,lu2018beyond}

-where $\Theta_k = (S_k,W_k,b_k)\in \mathbb{R}^{d \times N}\times \mathbb{R}^{N\times d} \times \mathbb{R}^N$ is the control parameters, $N$ is the number of hidden neurons.
+where $\Theta_k = (S_k,W_k,b_k)\in \mathbb{R}^{d \times N}\times \mathbb{R}^{N\times d} \times \mathbb{R}^N$ denotes the control parameters and $N$ is the number of hidden neurons.
 Theoretically, the flow map of a dynamical system has the property of homeomorphism.
-However, keeping this property in ResNets is not easy in practice since one needs to constrain the Lipschitz coefficient of each residual block.
-To overcome this drawback, \cite{dinh2014nice,dinh2016density,teshima2020coupling} improved the network model to be NICE \cite{dinh2014nice}, NVP \cite{dinh2016density} which are reversible and they naturally keep the property of homeomorphism.
+However, maintaining this property in a ResNet model is not easy in practice since the Lipschitz coefficient of each residual block needs to be constrained \cite{Behrmann2019Invertible}.
+To overcome this drawback, \cite{Dinh2014Nice,Dinh2016Density,teshima2020coupling} improved the network model by introducing NICE \cite{Dinh2014Nice} and NVP \cite{Dinh2016Density}, which are reversible and naturally maintain the property of homeomorphism.

-For the property of homeomorphism, the vanilla feedforward network, the simplest structure, does process but this doesn't get the attention it deserves.
-In fact, for a feedforward network with a width equal to the input (and the output) dimension $d$, if the activation function is strictly monotonic and continuous (such as the leaky-ReLU activation), and the weight matrix of each layer is nonsingular, then the map from the input to the output is homeomorphic.
-In this paper, we focus on this configuration and the natural question below: \begin{quotation} \emph{Can we use feedforward neural networks with width $d$ to approximate the flow-map of a dynamical system in dimension $d$?} \end{quotation}
+The vanilla feedforward network, which has the simplest structure, can maintain the property of homeomorphism, but this network does not receive the attention it deserves.
+In fact, for a feedforward network with a width equal to the input (and the output) dimension $d$, if the activation function is strictly monotonic and continuous (such as the leaky-ReLU activation) and the weight matrix of each layer is nonsingular, then the map from the input to the output is homeomorphic.
+In this paper, we focus on this configuration and the natural question below: \begin{quotation} \emph{Can we use feedforward neural networks with width $d$ to approximate the flow map of a dynamical system in $d$ dimensions?} \end{quotation}